Trends

 Employers also like to schedule employees at the last minute.
 For instance, you may get your weekly work schedule on the Friday for the following week, making it hard to plan ahead for family life and time off.

 Employees in the customer service industry may find themselves “on call” as well.
-If their workplace is unexpectantly busy, the manager may give you a call to come work on a day off.
+If their workplace gets busier than expected, a manager may “offer” extra hours—it can be a genuine offer or a last-minute call to come work on a scheduled day off else you’re fired.

 I do get 5 weeks of paid vacation however I am supposed to take three to four weeks during the month of August a month during which prices skyrocket so you end up having to spend some days at home or worst with your in-laws.